CP Violation in the $B_s^0$ system: The system

 The CKM phases $\phi_M$ and $\phi_\Gamma$ are not physical, but depend on the phase convention used in the CKM matrix.
 Later on we will see that

-while there is no such simple relation for $\phi_\Gamma$, because $\Gamma_{12}^s$ depends in the Standard Model on three different CKM structures.

-In order to obtain the physical eigenstates of the mesons with a definite mass and decay rate, the matrices $\hat{M}^s$ and $\hat{\Gamma}^s$ have to be diagonalised.
-This gives the meson eigenstates $|B_H \rangle$ (H=heavy) and $|B_L \rangle$ (L=light) as linear combinations of the flavour eigenstates:
+No such simple relation exists for $\phi_\Gamma$, because $\Gamma_{12}^s$ depends on three different CKM structures in the Standard Model. \\ In order to obtain the physical eigenstates of the mesons with a definite mass and decay rate, the matrices $\hat{M}^s$ and $\hat{\Gamma}^s$ have to be diagonalised.
+This gives the meson eigenstates $|B_{s,H} \rangle$ (H=heavy) and $|B_{s,L} \rangle$ (L=light) as linear combinations of the flavour eigenstates:

 which are in general not orthogonal.
 The complex coefficients $p$ and $q$ fulfill $|p|^2+|q|^2 = 1$ and the corresponding masses and decay rates of these states are denoted by $M_L^s$, $M_H^s$ and $\Gamma_L^s$, $\Gamma_H^s$.
 The mass eigenstates of the $\Bs$ mesons are almost CP eigenstates.
 Using the same conventions as e.g. \cite{Dunietz:2000cr} for the CP properties and defining